ahmedragab20/ar-catch/README.md

           ],
         },

-        `📑 NOTE:: you still can send any other options that available in the fetch() method` },
+        `📑 NOTE:: you still can send any other options that are available in the fetch() method` },
     });
 }